lanwen/lanwen.github.io/content/posts/2020-07-28_junit5-extensions-to-pump-your-parameterization.md

 Thanks to JUnit 5, in the test report all tests would contain string representation of arguments in their names, so it would be easy to find class, group and concrete line with test route in case of failure.

-You could get further and annotate each class with some annotation, providing an additional context.
-Like something you would pass to docker, before it starts containers (I use it to pass upstream network aliases to docker).
+You could go further and annotate each class with some annotation, providing an additional context.
+Like, something you would pass to docker, before it starts containers (I use it to pass upstream network aliases to docker).